-One of broccoli’s most powerful compounds is the phytochemical sulforaphane.
+One of the broccoli’s most powerful compounds is the phytochemical sulforaphane.
 This compound has been found to restore your immune system as you age and increase your liver’s ability to detoxify carcinogenic compounds and free radicals.
-This in turn protects against cell mutations, cancer and other harmful effects.
+This, in turn, protects against cell mutations, cancer, and other harmful effects.

 It turns out sulforaphane also protects your heart, via two routes:

 - It reduces levels of harmful molecules called Reactive Oxygen Species (ROS).